 How long can I stay?

-Applications for 2 week blocks are being accepted.
+Applications for both one and two week blocks are being accepted.
 Details can be found on the application.

 Is there wifi?